quentessential/Fourth-Way-Book-List/Main list.md

 - The Herald of Coming Good
 - Beelzebub's Tales to His Grandson (1950)
 - Meetings with Remarkable Men (1963)
-- Scenario of the Ballet: The Struggle of the Magicians by G. I. Gurdjieff
+- Scenario of the Ballet: The Struggle of the Magicians
 - Transcripts of Gurdjieff's Meetings 1941-1946
 - Life is Real Only Then, When 'I Am': All and Everything...